klux21/limitless_times/README.txt

-For testing the functions and comparing the speed with the compiler build-in functions you may execute the test_times.c as shell script in a Linux or BSD system where you have access the compiler.
+For testing the functions and comparing the speed with the compiler build-in functions you may execute the test_times.c as shell script in a Linux or BSD system of your choise where you have access the compiler.
+I did share my little test solution for Visual Studio as well.

 Why that 'Civil Usage Public License'?
 The license is kind a mix of the conditions of BSD or Apache license but in